rgm/read52/10-alan-kay.md

 guy, who is dealing with the real meanings, has to catch up to it.

 There have been many, many studies of this.
-This argues that the surface form of a language, whatever it is, has to be adjustable in some form.SF As you probably know, recent research has looked at how different parts of the brain recognize and react to jokes.
+This argues that the surface form of a language, whatever it is, has to be adjustable in some form.

+**SF** As you probably know, recent research has looked at how different parts of the brain recognize and react to jokes.
 Physically, they are quite distinct.